CodericLatam/cockpit-databases/README.md

 [Linux Containers](https://cirrus-ci.org/guide/linux/) environment which explicitly supports `/dev/kvm`.
-Please see [Quick Start](https://cirrus-ci.org/guide/quick-start/) how to set up Cirrus CI for your project after forking from starter-kit.
+Please see [Quick Start](https://cirrus-ci.org/guide/quick-start/) how to set up Cirrus CI for your project after forking from mail.

 The included [.cirrus.yml](./.cirrus.yml) runs the integration tests for two operating systems (Fedora and CentOS 8).
 Note that if/once your project grows